FINANCIAL LITERACY • 15 DECEMBER 2022 • 5 MIN READ

 Making Tax Digital for Income Tax

-Self-employed businesses (sole traders) and landlords with income above £10,000 per annum will need to follow the rules for Making Tax Digital for income tax from 6 April 2026.
+Self-employed businesses (sole traders) and landlords with income above £50,000 per annum will need to follow the rules for Making Tax Digital for income tax from 6 April 2026.
+From April 2027, this will apply for those with income above £30,000 per annum.

 The best way you can prepare for Making Tax Digital for income tax is to start using a MTD-compatible software such as Xero.
 Keeping digital records of your businesses finances is the first step towards MTD.